adyen-examples/adyen-step-by-step-integration-workshop/README.md

     * We've added some css and images that you can use.
 Note: You don't have to use it.
 Text-only is fine!
   * You can manage your environment variables in the `application.properties`-file which gets picked up by the `ApplicationConfiguration.java` class.

-* To run the project, you have two options:
+* To run the project:
-  * `./gradlew bootRun` will start the server on port 8080.
+  * Run `gradle wrapper` in your terminal
-  * To run the project from your IDE, go to `src/main/java/com/adyen/workshop/MainApplication.java`
+  * Build & run the application using `./gradlew bootRun`

 ### Briefing